VarshilK/Varshil_BlueStampPortfolio/index.md

 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+- What you hope to learn in the future after everything you've learned at BSE -->

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RI52WIFWxVE?si=bzAFpatfKlo8aq7J" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone -->
+For my second milestone, I finished building my entire base project, and expanded on my first milestone:
+- I printed 3 servo dowels, attached each of them onto my servo arms, added string to them, and finally attached my 3-d printed space shuttle onto it
+- The challenges that I overcame in my project were that the string would often come off of the servo dowel, which is why I changed the position of my servo mount so that the string would always stay on the dowel
+- Before my final milestone, I need to add in a fourth servo motor, and get my space shuttle controlled fully by joysticks instead of arduino buttons

 # First Milestone